LouisCaixuran/Distributed-Flow-Controller-Python/README.md

 ## DNS-like redirector DNS.py
 Every time a store node is up, the store node sends its port and id to the DNS so that DNS knows how to connect this node once other nodes attempt to connect.

+# Case Study
+1. Start the DNS server.
+Every newly generated node should first log its port in the DNS server for future connection.
+2. Initialize three store nodes, Alice, Bob, and John, with predefined JSON configuration files.
+All three nodes contain address information in the 'data' property and security information in the 'label' property.
+Initially, they only include themselves in their reader label.
+The exception is that John allows reading access to all nodes in its configuration.
+Every node should have a key and corresponding encrypted ID for authentication purposes.
+The key is defined as the JSON file's location and creation time.
+For example, key "D:\\Downloads\\CS 704\\project\\Distributed-Flow-Controller-Python\\alice.json_21:20:33" is encrypted as ID "00295eabeceb3182c5e2fe80ea4f9f3f8a0729481748f399eaeb15ecfb1862fb"
+3. Initialize two store nodes, friend_request and get_friends_location.
+They store the runnable code.
+Every code snippet consists of two parts.
+The first communicates with other store nodes to get all data needed.
+The part might require label access and label change.
+The second part input all the data gathered into the execution code to generate the desired result.
+For example, the first part of get_friends_location fetches all the address information of friends.
+In the second part, the worker node combines them and stores the result in a new store node.
+4. Initialize worker node(s) that pull the code from friend_request and send friend requests to each other and update their labels.
+After a set of requests, their labels are
+{id:Alice, label: {owner: A, writer:[A], reader:[A,B,J] }}, (friend: BJ, and only accessible to friends) {id:Bob, label: {owner: B, writer:[B], reader:[A,B] }}, (friend: A, and only accessible to friends) {id:John, label: {owner: J, writer:[J], reader:[A,B,J] }} (friend: A, and accessible to anyone)
+5. Alice creates a new work node that copies the code from get_friends_location store node ((-, reader:everyone, writer:null)) which generate each friend's address, and finally attaches the label using Pifthon.
+{id:Alice_friend, label: {owner: - , writer:[ABJ], reader:[A,B] }} # use join operation with Pifthon rules
+Note John is not on the reader list because Bob does not want strangers to see his address
+6. When John wants to access Alice_friend node using draw_map function (also stored in a store node and copied by a worker node), he would be denied because he does not have the permission.
+7. However, if Bob wants to access Alice_friend node using draw_map function, he should be granted.
+We call the draw_map and store the result in Alice_friend_map_Bob store node
+{id: Alice_friend_map_Bob, label: {owner: - , writer:[ABJ], reader:[A,B] }}
+8. The result of draw_map would generate a map with pins on it to show the friend's address